Forecast inputs

 When are ski resorts least crowded?

-Non-holiday weekdays, especially in early December and the weeks after the New Year holiday, are usually the quietest.
+Non-holiday weekdays, especially early December and the weeks after the New Year holiday.
 Powder days draw crowds even midweek, so balance snow against lines.

 Does this predict lift lines exactly?

-No. It estimates relative crowd pressure from the calendar and resort characteristics.
+No. It estimates relative crowd pressure from the calendar and resort traits.
 Actual lines depend on snow, weather, lift status, and events, so check the resort's official channels.

 Why does summer show very low crowds?